Why Major in Linguistics?

 Graduate Studies and Professional Programs

-Professional programs such as law school, speech pathology, communication sciences and disorders, or library/information science.
+Professional programs such as law school, speech pathology, audiology, communication sciences and disorders, or library/information science

-Work in the computer industry: Training in linguistics can equip you to work on speech recognition, text-to-speech synthesis, artificial intelligence, natural language processing, and computer-mediated language learning.
+Work in industry: Training in linguistics can equip you to work on speech recognition, text-to-speech synthesis, artificial intelligence, natural language processing, user research, and computer-mediated language learning, among many other areas.

 Teach English as a Second Language (ESL) in the United States or abroad: If you want to teach ESL in the US, you will probably need additional training in language pedagogy, such as credentials in Teaching English as a Second or Other Language (TESOL).
 Many teaching positions abroad require only an undergraduate degree, but at least some specialized training in the subject will make you a much more effective teacher.
 Linguistics can give you a valuable cross-language perspective.